Cadmium hydroxide

 Cadmium hydroxide is an inorganic compound with the formula Cd(OH)2.
 It is a white crystalline ionic compound that is a key component of nickel–cadmium battery.

-Structure, preparation, and reactions
+Structure

-Cadmium hydroxide adopts the same structure as Mg(OH)2, consisting of slabs of octahedral metal centers surrounded by octahedral of hydroxide ligands.
+Cadmium hydroxide adopts the same structure as Mg(OH)2, consisting of slabs of metal centers, each bonded by six hydroxide ligands.
+The Cd(OH)2 structure is a recurring motif in inorganic chemistry.
+For example it is adopted by vanadium ditelluride.

+Preparation, and reactions

-It is produced by treating cadmium nitrate with sodium hydroxide:
+Cadmium hydroxide is produced by treating an aqueous solution containing Cd2+ (say cadmium nitrate) with sodium hydroxide: